-You shouldn’t be forced to give up comfort or spend a lot to keep your house at the right setting during the summer.
+You shouldn’t need to compromise on comfort or drain your wallet to keep your house at a pleasant setting during the summer.

-But what is the ideal setting, exactly?
-We go over advice from energy pros so you can find the best temp for your residence.
+But what is the best temperature, exactly?
+We discuss recommendations from energy professionals so you can find the best temp for your loved ones.

-Here’s what we recommend for the most energy-efficient setting for air conditioning in Florissant.
+Here’s what we suggest for the most energy-efficient setting for air conditioning in Florissant and St. Charles.

 Recommended Thermostat Settings for Summer